 Therefore, beloved, looking forward to these things, be diligent to be found by Him in peace, without spot and blameless; and consider that the longsuffering of our Lord is salvation – as also our beloved brother Paul, according to the wisdom given to him, has written you, as also in all his epistles, speaking in them of these things, in which are some things hard to understand, which untaught and unstable people twist to their own destruction, as they do the rest of the Scriptures.
-(N.K.J.V.)
+(N.K.J.V., emphasis mine)

 It’s been said that when a preacher tries to imitate another preacher, the pulpit stands empty.
 For one thing, the preacher being imitated isn’t there because no matter how close the mimicking is, no man can perfectly duplicate another.
-For another thing, the man who is actually standing in the pulpit isn’t truly there because he has forfeited his individuality by trying to be someone else.
+And then for another thing, the man who is actually standing in the pulpit isn’t truly there because he has forfeited his individuality by trying to be someone else.

 Never forget, Christian, that individuality is a good thing.
 My spiritual gifts and talents aren’t yours, and yours aren’t mine, but the Lord knows how to use them all in His service.
 So, just be yourself when it comes to serving Christ and trust that how He has gifted you and talented you will be more than enough for you to get the job done.

 I like your thoughts.